FosterG4/mangadex-manga-scrapper/docs/API_REFERENCE.md

 # API Reference

-This document provides detailed information about the MangaDx API client library.
+This document provides detailed information about the Mangadx API client library for interacting with the MangaDx API.

+## Overview

+The Mangadx library provides a comprehensive Python interface for the MangaDx API (https://api.mangadex.org).
+This library follows the official MangaDx API specifications and includes proper rate limiting, error handling, and data validation.

 ## Table of Contents